arm-university/micro-course/Markdown microcourse v2.md

 The + cable from **both** the servos need to go into the 3v opening on the servo control board.

-The–cable needs to go into output 1 and 2 respectively.
+Theï¿½cable needs to go into output 1 and 2 respectively.

 Pay attention to which side you put them on.
 In this image: